-An older, wiser Shaquem Griffin also feeling more comfortable again playing on the edge
+An older, wiser Shaquem Griffin is feeling more comfortable again playing on the edge

 Last season the Seahawks used Griffin at weakside linebacker, where he started out backing up K.J.
 Wright and serving as a potential heir apparent at that spot.

-But that was a new role for Griffin after he played primarily safety and outside linebacker at Central Florida, and struggles in an opening game loss at Denver in place of an injured Wright showed the team that Griffin still had a lot to learn.
+That was a new role for Griffin after he played primarily safety and outside linebacker at Central Florida.
+Struggles in an opening-game loss at Denver in place of an injured Wright showed the team that Griffin still had a lot to learn.
 He spent the rest of the year playing almost solely on special teams.

 Now, the Seahawks are using Griffin as a strongside linebacker in the base defense and weakside in the nickel, the former role allowing him to do more pass rushing and the latter allowing him to work more in pass coverage.

-Pass rushing is something that was a particular strength of Griffin’s in college — he had 18.5 sacks in his final two seasons.
+Pass rushing was a particular strength for Griffin in college — he had 18.5 sacks in his final two seasons.

-When he lined up again on the edge this offseason, Griffin said “it just snapped right back to me like ‘ooh, I’m having so much fun again.’
+When he lined up again on the edge this offseason, Griffin said “it just snapped right back to me like, ‘Ooh, I’m having so much fun again.’
 This is just such a big difference because I feel so comfortable out there.
-Put me on the edge, I can utilize my speed so much more .’’
+Put me on the edge, I can utilize my speed so much more.’’

 Seattle coach Pete Carroll said earlier this week that Griffin playing dual roles “has been a really good deal for him.
 He’s played safety and outside linebacker for the most part in his career.
 He’s just more comfortable out there.’’